18-19 Oct 2025

 • Interactive Workshops in African dance and drumming, Caribbean Carnival dance, Steel Pan, Swing, and much more.

-• Creative Activities like costume-making and storytelling for all ages
+• Creative Activities such as costume-making and storytelling for all ages

 • A welcoming, family-friendly atmosphere with something for everyone